SaiVinay023/printo-frontend/README.md

 ***

+IMportant things to follow,

+password should be minimum 8 letters/digits

+never click back , follow user flow

+For any clarification, give a call to me +393482625113

 🚀 User Flow Overview
 Home: User sees branding and chooses either "Register" or "Login".

 Register: User completes a profile form, submits info to backend.

 Login: User enters email & password; if 2FA is required, proceeds accordingly.